Abasaltgithub/stepper_motor/README.md

 3. Your stepper motor should start moving based on the code's instructions.

 Feel free to modify the code to suit your specific project requirements, such as controlling the speed and direction of the motor.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-For more information or troubleshooting tips, please refer to the [official documentation](https://yourlinktotheofficialdocumentation.com) of the DM542T driver and the [Arduino website](https://www.arduino.cc/).

-Happy building!